Asymptotic Analysis of an Abstract Stochastic Scheme for Solving Monotone Inclusions: Introduction

 Notation and preliminary results are presented in Section~\ref{sec:2}.
 The asymptotic behavior of Algorithm~\ref{algo:20} is analyzed in Section~\ref{sec:3}, where we prove in particular weak almost sure convergence to a solution to Problem~\ref{prob:19} under suitable assumptions.
 Just as the convergence analysis of Algorithm~\ref{algo:19} provided a unifying framework to establish that of a wide array of classical and block-iterative methods in \cite{Acnu24}, those of Section~\ref{sec:3} can be used to derive stochastic versions of these methods.
-Thus, in Section~\ref{sec:4}, we obtain stochastic versions of the basic proximal point algorithm, which involves a single monotone operator in its basic form.
-To illustrate the versatility of our framework, we consider in Section~\ref{sec:5} a drastically different model, namely, a highly structured multivariate monotone inclusion problem involving a mix of set-valued, cocoercive, and Lipschitzian monotone operators, as well as linear operators, and various monotonicity-preserving operations among them.
-We design a stochastic version of the deterministic saddle projective splitting algorithm of \cite{Sadd22} in which the blocks of variables and operators are now selected randomly over the course of the iterations, together with random relaxations.
+Thus, in Section~\ref{sec:4}, we establish the almost-sure and $L^2$ weak convergence of the proximal point algorithm with stochastic approximations of the resolvents and random relaxations.
+To further illustrate the versatility of Algorithm~\ref{algo:20}, we consider in Section~\ref{sec:5} a drastically different model, namely, a highly structured multivariate monotone inclusion problem involving a mix of set-valued, cocoercive, and Lipschitzian monotone operators, as well as linear operators, and various monotonicity-preserving operations among them.
+We design a stochastic version of the deterministic saddle projective splitting algorithm of \cite{Sadd22} in which the blocks of variables and operators are now selected randomly over the course of the iterations, and the relaxations are random.
 Theorem~\ref{t:1} establishes for the first time the almost sure convergence of such a block-iterative algorithm.
-Finally, Section~\ref{sec:6} focuses on a randomized version of the Kuhn--Tucker projective splitting method of \cite{MaPr18}.
+Likewise, Section~\ref{sec:6} proposes a randomized version of the Kuhn--Tucker projective splitting method of \cite{MaPr18} and analyzes its convergence as an instance of Algorithm~\ref{algo:20}.